A super easy condiment, grilled sweet onions with just a little olive oil and simple seasoning deliver on smoky-sweet goodness all summer long.

 Grilled Sweet Onions

-Grill over med-high heat on a gas grill or directly over hot coals.
+- Place discs of onions directly on grill grates over med-high direct heat on a gas grill or directly over hot coals.
+Onions can also be placed on a grill pan for easier containment.
 Once browned and caramelized on one side, carefully turn over with a spatula or tongs and brown other side.
-When done, remove onions and keep warm until ready to serve.
+When done, transfer grilled onions to a platter and keep warm until ready to serve.